rickhaffey/lloyd/mkdocs/docs/demo-notes.md

 - add readme.md based on template
 - add changelog.md
 - [ ] update changelog to reflect current project
+  - do this incrementally as part of the walkthrough series
 - [ ] automate changelog to apply updates with commits against main
 - add .gitignore using `gi macos`
 - git init